tylim88/Firelord/README.md

 Long thing short, anything that is in the array, be it another array or another object with array member, will not get flattened and will not have its field path built nor you can use field value (arrayRemove, arrayUnion and increment) except serverTimestamp field value.

-However, it is very much possible to query and write a specific object member (nested or not), as long as it is not in an array, the typing logic works just like other primitive data types' document/collection operation because this wrapper will flatten all the in object type, nested or not.
+However, it is very much possible to query and write a specific object member (nested or not), as long as it is not in an array, the typing logic works just like other primitive data types' document/collection operation because the wrapper will flatten all the in object type, nested or not.

 NOTE: read type does not flatten, because there is no need to